124476/124476/README.md

 - A student from Russia

-- Graduated from two courses at Yandex Lyceum.
+- Graduated from two courses at Yandex Lyceum

 - Second place in WorldSkills Russia

 **My skills**

-- Development in Python Django, Flask,
+- Development in Python Django, Flask

 - C# Visual Studio WPF